flutter/website/src/get-started/flutter-for/ios-devs.md

 After defining your image, you can display it on the screen using the `Image` widget's `.asset()` constructor.
-This constructor instantiates the given image using the provided path, reads the image from the assets that are bundled with your app, and displays the image on the screen.
+This constructor instantiates the given image using the provided path.
+It then reads the image from the assets that are bundled with your app, and displays the image on the screen.
 See the [`Image`][] docs for a complete example.